jmauer/python_data_scraping/README.md

-# python_data_scrapping
+# Bundesliga Data scraping
-A simple data scrapping script to extract data from the Bundesliga.
+A simple data scraping python script to extract data from the Bundesliga.